Nielsencu/r2auto_nav/README.md

 In this case, 1 is unmapped, 2 is free space, and 3 is blocked.

-Map file is also saved under 'map.txt'.
+Map file is also saved under 'occ.txt'.

 For navigation, Breadth First search is used to find unmapped areas.
 Breadth first search starts from robot's current position.